Zoran Mirković: Administrative career

 On 24 April 2007, Football Association of Serbia (FSS) appointed Mirković as sporting director of the national team, responsible for the A-squad and the under-21 squad.
 However, he quit by early December 2007, citing poor professional cooperation with the FSS leadership headed at the time by Zvezdan Terzić.
 FSS president Terzić (who would soon afterwards be indicted on embezzlement charges) commented on Mirković's resignation as follows: "Mirković is my mistake since I didn't know him well enough as a person before I brought him into the FSS.
 He's a wonderful person, but couldn't manage to be a part of the system and even said so on several occasions to both myself and general secretary Zoran Laković".

 Mirković was chosen as the vice-president of FK Partizan on 18 August 2008.
 He was vice-president for about a year when he resigned after Partizan's early exit in the 2009–10 UEFA Champions League qualifying rounds.

 Managerial career

-Mirković began his managerial career as assistant coach of Sinđelić Belgrade in 2015 eventually being promoted to head coach in July 2015.
+Mirković began his managerial career as assistant coach of Sinđelić Beograd in 2015 eventually being promoted to head coach in July 2015.
 He remained in that position until December 2015.
 In February 2016, he became the assistant coach of the Montenegrin national team where he worked directly with his former coach Ljubiša Tumbaković.
 He remained in that position until 4 August 2018 when he replaced Miroslav Đukić as head coach of Partizan.
 He was head coach of Partizan until abruptly resigning after a 1–0 loss to Voždovac on 10 March 2019.

 In July 2025, Mirković was appointed as head coach of Serbia U21 national team.
 In October that year, he became interim coach of the Serbia senior team following Dragan Stojković's resignation ahead of their World Cup qualifier against Andorra.